This page was last updated on 23 August 2015. Like this sign states--I am retired from the Army BUT I'M STILL SERVING.

 Most importantly I have made my national/international television debut.
 That's right--I took part in the A&E Biography about Martha "Colonel Maggie" Raye titled "Martha Raye: In Love and War."
 It premiered on 9 October 1999.
 Sadly it has not yet be rerun even though A&E said they ran out of the video tapes they produced of the program.

 I still have a house in New York which I have returned to--though I no longer can deal with the cold, damp weather of the NY winters.
-I've been traveling a lot and living in many places including Texas, Kansas, Georgia and Virginia.
+I've been traveling a lot and living in many places including Texas, Kansas, Georgia, Virginia and Florida.
 I began spending time doing research and selling my books at the military installations across the country.
-BUT regardless of where I get my mail these days--I still think of myself as a transplanted Texan so I fly the Texas flag here--although I liked the state much better when Ann Richards was governor I really like the weather in central Texas!
+BUT regardless of where I get my mail these days--at one point I thought I'd return to central Texas but I liked the state much better when Ann Richards was governor and its far too red for me now!

 I have done, learned, and traveled a lot.
 I've also had the opportunity to meet many fascinating people along the way.
 I hope to continue writing and speaking as long as my health and finances continue to hold out.